davidrojas/components/README.md

 ==========

 Parts for Eagle PCB CAD software and other electronics CAD software.
-All the footprints has been tested in working PCBs withouth errors.
+All the footprints have been tested in working PCBs withouth errors.